Top 10 Characteristics of the Typical Millennial (18-30 Years Old)

 What is to blame?
 The “recession”.
 The economic decline’s domino effect makes it grim for young adults to leave the nest since it entails more financial responsibilities.
 Apparently, this financial crisis seems to affect marital status.
 Based on a Gallup Survey, 75% of adults aged 24 to 34 who live at home with their parents are single.
 Whereas, merely 35% of the same age bracket who live independently are single (link 5).
 The 40-point-difference is a screaming evidence of how money can definitely make the world go round.

-Silver Lining: Aside from not worrying about the rent and having someone to cook for you, living with your parents has several priceless advantages such as more frequent opportunities of strengthening the domestic bond.
+Silver Lining: Aside from not worrying about the rent and having someone to cook for you, living with your parents has several priceless advantages such as more frequent opportunities for strengthening the domestic bond.
 The stable social support is also beneficial in facing adverse life events.
 Doesn’t it feel good to have some “family” to go home to at the end of the day?

 4…ARE EXPECTED TO ENTER THE BEST YEARS OF THEIR LIVES